 Everyone in my family is pretty active.
 We all enjoy exercising, whether its squash, football (or soccer, to our US readers), badminton, rock climbing or hitting the gym – especially my brother, who pretty much lives at the gym these days.
 One thing that he and Matt always do after any serious sport or exercise is gulp down a protein shake.
 And they’re forever trying to convince me to do the same but for some reason, I just cannot stomach them.
-I think it’s the texture and the strong flavours of the drink (I’m more of a water or orange juice kind of person) that I really can’t stand.
+I think it’s the texture and the strong flavors of the drink (I’m more of a water or orange juice kind of person) that I really can’t stand.

 Despite this, I do understand the importance of getting a quick protein fix after strenuous exercise.
 Protein helps to repair muscles after exercise, allowing you to work out consistently without doing any damage to your body.
 So it’s definitely worth getting the protein in, I just needed a different way of doing so that was tastier and more enjoyable.